hhcdt/CdT-Reactions/README.md

+# CdT Reactions
+Converts Facebook Reactions into common memes from the CdT Community."
 # CdT-Reactions
-Replaces Facebook Reactions with custom reactions from the CdT Community.